neuschaefer/reform-handbook/src/source/linux.rst

 Lastly, the third mode triplet (``r--`` as well) says that any other user logged into your system can read this file.

 To change the mode bits of a file, you can use ``chmod``.
-For example, to give nobody but yourself (assuming you're the owner) the permission to read and write the file ``notes.txt``, do:
+For example, to give nobody but yourself (assuming you're the owner) the permission to read and write the file ``notes.txt``, execute:

 .. code-block:: none